The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen?” is yes, but read on to learn how.

 Tuck a Paper Photocopy of Your Passport into Your Travel Partner’s Luggage

-This is for those times when internet access isn’t so reliable when your passport disappears.
-Alternatively, you can keep a photocopy in your room safe, and of course keep a copy on your phone.
+This is for those times when internet access isn’t reliable or when your passport disappears.
+Alternatively, you can keep a photocopy in your room safe and, of course, a copy on your phone.

 Cover Your Passport